dmac/flip-the-tables/README.md

 Installation
 ------------

+First, make sure you have GNU readlink installed.
+If you're running some flavor of Linux, you should be good;
+if you're running Mac OS, you should install greadlink (e.g. `brew install coreutils` or `port install coreutils`).
+The BSD readlink will not work with flip-the-tables.

 Decide where to keep your rubies (I'll assume `~/.rubies`).
 This will be `$RUBIES`.
 In that directory, install your ruby versions using Sam Stephenson's excellent [ruby-build](https://github.com/sstephenson/ruby-build).
 They should each be in folders with their names; e.g. `1.9.2-p290/`.